ulule/developers.ulule.com/content/authentication/oauth2.md

 This script can be easily rewritten in any programing langage.

-You can run this script by installing ``requests`` package and passing variables as environment variables:
+You can run this script by installing the ``requests`` package and passing variables as environment variables:

 ```bash
 $ pip install requests